MP Estate Planning UK

 Typical hand-off points

-Common moments when specialist input prevents problems:
+Common moments when specialist input prevents problems from escalating:

-ServiceWhat we doOutcome in one hour
+ServiceWhat we doOutcome

 Conclusion

-If a similar property plan, legacy scheme or trust estate still allows someone to use funds, review it before the next reporting date or life event.
-For practical steps, see how trust funds can help.
+If a similar property arrangement, legacy scheme or trust still allows the settlor (or someone who should be excluded) to use funds or occupy property, review it before the next reporting date or life event.
+For practical steps on how trusts can be used for tax-efficient planning within the rules, see how trust funds can help with inheritance tax planning.

 FAQ